mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_legacy.md

 ### Build and install Foundation-startup

-The Foundation-startup must be built and installed seperately.
+The Foundation-startup must be built and installed separately.

 ```